-This means that, whether the interaction came from Twitter, Facebook, email, or somewhere else, customer service agents can view and answer them all from the same database, easily categorizing and managing them through a series of convenient tools.
+This means that, whether the interaction came from Twitter, Facebook, email, or somewhere else, customer service agents can view and answer them all from the same database, easily categorising and managing them through a series of convenient tools.
 This provides the following four benefits to the business.

 1. Better understanding of your customers.